What is Rotavirus?

 - Extreme thirst

-If you think your child is experiencing rotavirus you should call your child’s doctor.
+If you think your child has rotavirus you should call a healthcare professional.
 Rotavirus in young children and babies can be very upsetting for parents as well as for the child, so quick recognition of its symptoms is very important.
 In a severe case, a child could have as many as 20 diarrheal stools or vomiting episodes in a 24-hour period.

 Dehydration is one of the most significant potential complications for infected children.
 An infant or toddler may need to be treated with intravenous (IV) fluids in a hospital.

 Home care therapy can be used to help manage uncomplicated cases of diarrhea.
 The child is typically given fluids, such as oral electrolyte solutions, to replace those lost through diarrhea and vomiting.
 Severe vomiting, however, can make such oral rehydration therapy (ORT) difficult.
 Discuss with your child’s healthcare professional if an office visit is necessary.

 How Does Rotavirus Spread?

 Rotavirus can be spread both before and after children show signs of being sick.
 Children can catch a rotavirus infection if they put their fingers in their mouths after touching something that has been contaminated by the stool of an infected person.
 Usually this happens when children forget to wash their hands often enough, especially before eating and after using the toilet.